 Meissen, Sachsen (Saxony), Germany

 William Mize 1555 Meissen, Sachsen (Saxony), Germany D: 1638 Manchester, Lancashire, England M: 1596 Cicely B: 1555 Germany D: 1596 in Germany.
 This William is the first Mize to immigrate from Meissen, Sachsen (Saxony), Germany to Manchester, England.
-The Mize line immigrated from Manchester into the Virginia Colony.

 James Thomas William Mize, Sr B: 1575 Meisenheim, Landkreis Bad Kreuznach, Rheinland-Pfalz, Germany D: Manchester, Lancashire, England M: Manchester Cathedral, England 12/12/1595 to Margaret Ann Buerdsell 1573-1650, d/o John Buerdsell.